Anbox Cloud Core

 Default: 5.21/stable

-The snap channel to install from.
+The LXD snap channel to install from.
 NOTE - This is a charm installation configuration item.
 Changing this config item during charm runtime will not take effect.
 You need to manually run snap refresh with the `--channel` parameter specified to update the installed LXD snap.

 • debug | boolean